openqasm/qe-compiler/CONTRIBUTING.md

 ### Static Code Checks
 The easiest, fastest, and most automated way to integrate the formatting into your workflow is via [pre-commit](https://pre-commit.com).
-Note that this tool requires and internet connection to initially setup because the formatting tools needs to be downloaded.
+Note that this tool requires an internet connection to initially setup because the formatting tools needs to be downloaded.

 **In environments without an internet connection, please see one of the other solutions documented